The Curious Case of Display Case Backs

 Possible reliability issues are unlikely to force the concept out of use.
 The only thing that can do that is a change in trends.

-With the recent trend for vintage revivals, staying true to the original design seems to be highly valued by the public.
+With the recent trend for vintage reissues, staying true to the original design seems to be highly valued by the public.
 Reissues like the Longines Legend Diver are wildly popular.

 Longines has ETA ebauches finished to a very high standard.
 It wouldn’t be a shame to let people admire these through a display back.